CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Items/IMutableItemStack.md

 # IMutableItemStack

-An mutable ItemStack. `withTag` `withAmount` `damageItem` etc. will modify and return the ItemStack itself.
+A mutable ItemStack. `withTag` `withAmount` `damageItem` etc. Changes (such as count or tag changes) will modify and return the ItemStack itself instead of a new ItemStack with the changed properties.

 ## Importing the package